Consuming Webhooks

 Authentication

-For added security you should also check the IP address associated with the incoming request and only proceed if it matches one of Upmind's IP Addresses.
+For added security, verify the incoming request's IP address and proceed only if it matches one of Upmind's IP addresses.

 <?php